Proposals for Two Satellite-Borne Experiments to Test Relativity of Simultaneity in Special Relativity

 \subsubsection{\bf #1}

 }}

-\SECTION{\bf{Introduction}} In Einstein's original 1905 Special Relativity (SR) paper~\cite{Ein1}, three novel space-time phenomena were introduced as physical consquences of the LT, i.e, as purely kinematical effects.
+\SECTION{\bf{Introduction}} In Einstein's original 1905 Special Relativity (SR) paper~\cite{Ein1}, three novel space-time phenomena were introduced as physical consquences of the Lorentz transformation, i.e. as purely kinematical effects.
 These are: Relativity of Simultaneity (RS)\footnote{ In fact, the RS effect discussed in Ref.~\cite{Ein1} is not the one described below in Section 3, that is correlated with the LC effect, but follows from a discussion of light signal clock synchronisation in different inertial frames, without reference to the Lorentz transformation.
-The LC effect tested by the proposed experiment is the standard text-book one derived, like LC, from the Lorentz transformation.} relativistic Length Contraction (LC) and Time Dilatation (TD).
+The RS effect tested by the proposed experiments is the standard text-book one derived, like LC, from the Lorentz transformation.} relativistic Length Contraction (LC) and Time Dilation (TD).
 Many direct and precise experiments have confirmed the existence of TD; however to date, there is no experimental confirmation of either RS or LC.
 It is the purpose of the present article to propose definitive experimental tests of RS.
 Unlike essentially all recent high precision texts of special relativity, the aim of the proposed experiments is not to search for a breakdown of SR but rather to test a particular prediction of standard SR. This important point was not understood by some reviewers of earlier versions of this paper who stated, incorrectly, that existing experimental limits on SR test parameters (for example those of the Mansouri and Sexl test theory~\cite{MS}) show that SR is experimentally confirmed, so therefore there is `nothing to test'.
 For this reason, in the following section, a `mini-review' of current experimental tests is presented, where the complete lack of overlap between conclusions drawn from the results of previous experiments, and those that may be obtained from the proposed experiments, is pointed out.
 The standard relativity of simultaneity effect of SR is explained in Section 3.
-The following two sections present the proposed experiments.
+The following sections present the proposed experiments and a comparative discussion of the RS test proposed by F\"{u}rth~\cite{Furth} in 1965.
 A brief summary is provided in the concluding section.

 \SECTION{\bf{Mini-review of experimental tests of special relativity}}